 How to motivate kids to read: 7 proven strategies

-One of the fastest ways to encourage reading is by giving kids control over what they read.
-Whether it’s children’s literature, graphic novels, newspapers or even recipe books — if they’re reading, they’re learning.
+One of the most effective ways to encourage reading is by giving kids control over what they read.
+Whether it’s story books, graphic novels, newspapers or even recipe books — if they’re reading, they’re learning.
 Let them browse shelves or digital libraries and pick what genuinely interests them.

 Children imitate what they see.
 If they see you reading for fun, they’re more likely to see it as something enjoyable, not just a school requirement.
 Make reading part of your daily life and talk about the books you love.

-Create a home library or cozy reading nook at home.
-Fill it with books, pillows and a quiet atmosphere.
+Create an inviting home library or a cozy reading nook at home.
+Fill it with books, pillows, a comfortable rug.
+Make sure there is sufficient lighting.
 Try short, font-facing bookshelves that allow children to easily browse book covers and pull those that most interest them.

 Start a small book club for your child and a few friends.
 Or take them to library events and author readings.
 Reading becomes more exciting when it’s shared with others.